 Manufacturing Frozen French Fries

 As you can imagine there are many producers of french fries.
 Take QAD customer Farm Frites for example.
 They manufacture frozen potatoes of every shape and size.
 While I haven’t been to their shop floor, I have seen the episode of “How It’s Made: Frozen French Fries” which made me think of how their factory probably operates.
-Watching the potatoes bounce along the conveyor belt as they are cleaned and sorted by shape and size to single out the perfect potatoes to make the perfect fry, it’s hard to believe the entire process, start to finish, can be done by machine — and some pretty cool machines at that.
-Obviously there are humans maintaining the equipment, using industrial computers like prouducts seen on the CKS Solutions Limited Website.
+Watching the potatoes bounce along the conveyor belt as they are cleaned and sorted by shape and size to single out the perfect potatoes to make the perfect fry, it’s hard to believe the entire process, start to finish, can be done by machine – and some pretty cool machines at that.
+Obviously there are humans maintaining the equipment, hired with the help of a food manufacturing recruitment specialist, but they aren’t usually interacting with the food directly.
+Instead, the manufacturers make use of industrial computers like products seen on the CKS Solutions Limited Website.
 However nearly all of the actual manufacturing is now done by machines.

 In the beginning, the potatoes roll along conveyor belts including large grates that shake the smaller potatoes out.
 Did you know that the long oval potatoes are designated for the traditional strip fry shape, while smaller, rounder potatoes are sorted separately and used to make curly fries or cubed fries?

 After that, they are steamed and dropped into another machine that looks a lot like a clothes dryer only the walls are lined with big brushes to remove the skin – all done without smashing the potatoes.
 Some manufacturers run the cut fries through a conveyor with built in camera and computer that analyzes each fry to identify the ‘sub-standard’ fries and they are removed from the line.
 Talk about high tech!